jleski/wetherly/README.md

 # Wetherly: The Mostly Harmless Syslog Server

 Welcome, intrepid traveler of the digital cosmos, to **Wetherly**, a simple yet delightfully whimsical syslog server.
 Inspired by the works of Douglas Adams, this project aims to bring a touch of humor and a dash of practicality to the often mundane world of system logging.

+[Read the full blog post about building this project](https://deployharmlessly.dev/building-a-golang-syslog-server-a-journey-through-the-digital-cosmos) for a deeper dive into its creation and design.

 ## Table of Contents